getsops/sops/README.rst

 ```

 Given this configuration, we can create a new encrypted file like we normally
-would, and optionally provide the `--shamir-secret-sharing-quorum` command line
+would, and optionally provide the `--shamir-secret-sharing-threshold` command line
-flag if we want to override the default quorum. `sops` will then split the data
+flag if we want to override the default threshold. `sops` will then split the data
 key into the proper number of parts and encrypt each fragment with the master
 keys found in each group.

 For example:

 ```
-sops --shamir-secret-sharing-quorum 2 example.json
+sops --shamir-secret-sharing-threshold 2 example.json
 ```

 This will require 2 master keys from different key groups in order to